Carbon credits

 Gola Rainforest in Sierra Leone

-For a fourth time, we have bought carbon credits that protect tropical forest in Gola Rainforest National Park in Sierra Leone.
-The September 2019 purchase was for 131 tonnes of carbon credits (certificate here).
+2022: for a fifth time, we have bought carbon credits that protect tropical forest in Gola Rainforest National Park in Sierra Leone.
+The September 2022 purchase was for 56 tonnes of carbon credits through Stand for Trees (certificate here).

 The third occasion, in September 2018, was a purchase of 105 tonnes of carbon credits (certificate here).
 Work with camera traps in Gola Forest has given interesting results: more on that and wildlife-friendly chocolate on the RSPB's website here.